 A few more weeks pass, then a new frontend developer, Theresa is hired and added as an organization member.
-Since Theresa doesn’t really need to commit code to other repositories, Erica adds her with read permissions to the “Backend” repository so that she can be aware of backend changes that may affect her work.
+Since Theresa doesn’t really need to commit code to other repositories, Erica adds her read permissions to the “Backend” repository so that she can be aware of backend changes that may affect her work.

 Unfortunately, GitHub informs Erica that there is a conflict with that permission since Theresa automatically received admin permissions to all of the organization’s repositories.

-Remember what the repository base permissions was set to?
+Remember what the repository base permissions were set to?
 Though the idea was for Theresa to write to the “Frontend” repository and read from the “Backend”, she instead has full admin rights over both of them — including the “Dev/Ops” repository and every new repository created in the future!

-An unrestricted or otherwise high-level default repository permission will become a real pain when more and more users are added to the organization because all of them are automatically added with a wide range of access to repositories they should not be privileged to modify.
+An unrestricted or otherwise high-level default repository permission will become a real pain when more and more Github users are added to the organization because all of them are automatically added with a wide range of access to repositories they should not be privileged to modify.

 GitHub permissions, as well as any other system’s RBAC policy, should be as strict as possible, providing only the privileges necessary for each specific user.

 The GitHub community recommends making repositories “as open as possible to promote sharing, reuse, and contribution across the organization” (though it also acknowledges this is not true for all use cases).
 The scenario above, however, demonstrates that none is the best base permission.
-Work with teams and outside collaborators to fine tune the correct access to each repository.
+Work with teams and outside collaborators to fine-tune the correct access to each repository.

 Here is a possible workflow for changing an over-permissive default setting: